appsembler/course-access-groups/docs/rest_api.rst

 ~~~~~~~~~~~~~~~~

 This endpoint returns a paginated list of JSON objects in "results".
-Each object represents a single a user membership in a Course Access Group.
+Each object represents a single user membership in a Course Access Group.
 Each membership JSON has a single property ``id`` which can be used to delete
 the membership.
 The membership JSON also has two sub-objects representing a user and a